GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 Windows will only query the device for this information once.
 If the device does not respond with valid descriptors it will not ask again the next time the device is connected.
-This [page] describes the registry entries created when enumerating a device.
-When testing it is useful to delete the entries created for a device in order to get Windows to try to read the descriptors again.
+Microsoft has provided [a list of USB Device Registry Entries] describing the registry entries created when enumerating a device.
+When testing delete the entries created for a device for force Windows to try to read the descriptors again.

 For more information check out Microsoft's [blog post] on how to use these descriptors.